bgauduch/call-of-duty-2-docker-server/README.md

     docker-compose up -d
     ```
 1. Depending on your setup, you might have some port-forwarding and firewalling to do in order to make your server publicly available.
 1. And "voila" !
-Availables server commands are listed in [/doc/readme.md](doc/readme.md), see next chapter for server interactions.
+Availables server commands are listed in [/doc/readme.md](doc/readme.md).

 ## Server interaction
 From the project root, you can: